Zodarc/lucky-living-astro-/src/content/products/aqara-smart-lock-u200.md

 The decision ultimately comes down to which experience matters more.

-## Who Should Buy the U200?
+## Who Should Buy the U200

 The U200 makes the most sense for:

-* Apple Home users
+- Apple Home users
-* Apple Home Key users
+- Apple Home Key users
-* Families wanting multiple unlocking methods
+- Families wanting multiple unlocking methods
-* Smart-home enthusiasts
+- Smart-home enthusiasts
-* Buyers interested in Matter
+- Buyers interested in Matter
-* Users who prefer retrofit installation
+- Users who prefer retrofit installation
-* People who want fingerprint and NFC access
+- People who want fingerprint and NFC access

-## Who Should Skip It?
+## Who Should Skip It

 Consider another smart lock if:

-* Your existing door is incompatible
+- Your existing door is incompatible
-* Apple Home Key is not important to you and you prefer another ecosystem
+- Apple Home Key is not important to you and you prefer another ecosystem
-* You specifically want palm-vein recognition
+- You specifically want palm-vein recognition
-* You want a completely different installation approach
+- You want a completely different installation approach
-* You do not need multiple authentication methods
+- You do not need multiple authentication methods

-## Final Verdict
+## Verdict

 The Aqara Smart Lock U200 is one of the more versatile smart locks in its category.